jrnold/bayesian_notes/docs/regression-shrinkage.md

 where $f$ is some sort of penalty function on $\beta$ that penalizes larger (in magnitude) values of $\beta$.

 Penalized regression purposefully introduces bias into the regression in order to reduce variance and improve out-of-sample prediction.
 The penalty term, when chosen by cross-validation or an approximation thereof, allows for trading off bias and variance.

-Different penalized regression methods use different choices of $f(\beta)$, The two most commonly penalty functions are Ridge and Lasso.
+Different penalized regression methods use different choices of $f(\beta)$.
+The two most commonly penalty functions are Ridge and Lasso.

-### Ridge Regression

 Ridge regression uses the following penalty [@HoerlKennard1970a]:
 $$